ETHICS & GOVERNANCE

 - Zero tolerance for any form of bribery, corruption or dishonest activities

 Tiger Brands has zero tolerance for any form of bribery, fraud, corruption or theft.
-People are encouraged to report any suspected or potential breach in the Tiger Brands Code of Ethics anonymously through the Tiger Brands Ethics Line on 0800 808 080 or via email to email@example.com.
-The Ethics Line is independently managed and is open to employees and the general public.
+People are encouraged to report any suspected or potential breach in the Tiger Brands Code of Conduct anonymously through the Tiger Brands Ethics Line on 0800 808 080 or via email to email@example.com.
+The Ethics Line is independently managed to protect the anonymity and confidentiality of whistleblowers and is open to all employees and the general public.

-Tiger Brands Code of Ethics & Related Policies
+Tiger Brands Code of Conduct & Related Policies

 Diversity and Employment Equity policy